“Praise God with Drum and Dance!” -Psalm 150:4 (CEB)

 A rhythm is not comprised of only beats, but it is also comprised of spaces in between.

-It’s the beat and the space that makes a rhythm.
+It’s the beat and the space in between the beats that makes a rhythm.

 Similarly, once you learn to look for the space between your breaths by practicing Relaxation Breathing, you can begin to notice the gaps and space available in all of your activities – such as in between your thoughts or in between your exercise repetitions.